IsaiahTek/flutter_chatflow/README.md

   ChatUser author = ChatUser({
     /// It should be unique and persistent for each user
     userID: 'randomID'
-    name: 'Name of user',
-    photoUrl: 'url of the photo on server'
   })

   void _addMessage(Message message) {